Led Zeppelin IV: Title

-Cover
+Packaging

 In place of a title, Page decided each member could choose a personal emblem for the cover.
 Initially thinking of a single symbol, he then decided there could be four, with each member of the band choosing his own.
 He designed his own symbol and has never publicly disclosed any reasoning behind it.
 It has been argued that his symbol appeared as early as 1557 to represent Saturn.
 The symbol is sometimes referred to as "ZoSo", though Page has explained that it was not in fact intended to be a word at all.
-Jones' symbol, which he chose from Rudolf Koch's Book of Signs, is a single circle intersecting three vesica pisces (a triquetra).
+Jones's symbol, which he chose from Rudolf Koch's Book of Signs, is a single circle intersecting three vesicae piscis (a triquetra).
 It is intended to symbolise a person who possesses both confidence and competence.
 Bonham's symbol, the three interlocking (Borromean) rings, was picked by the drummer from the same book.
-It represents the triad of mother, father and child, but, also happens to be the logo for the Gun Producer Krupp and, turned upside down, Ballantine beer.
+It represents the triad of mother, father and child, but, also happens to be the logo for the steel and armament producer Krupp and, turned upside down, Ballantine beer.
 Plant's symbol of a feather within a circle was his own design, being based on the sign of the supposed Mu civilisation.
 A fifth, smaller symbol chosen by guest vocalist Sandy Denny represents her contribution to "The Battle of Evermore"; the figure, composed of three equilateral triangles, appears on the inner sleeve of the LP, serving as an asterisk.

-During Led Zeppelin's tour of the United Kingdom in winter 1971 shortly after the album's release, the symbols could be seen on the group's stage equipment; Page's on one of his amplifiers, Bonham's on his bass drum head, Jones' on a covering for his Rhodes piano, and Plant's on the side of a PA cabinet.
+During Led Zeppelin's tour of the United Kingdom in winter 1971 shortly after the album's release, the symbols could be seen on the group's stage equipment; Page's on one of his amplifiers, Bonham's on his bass drum head, Jones's on a covering for his Rhodes piano, and Plant's on the side of a PA cabinet.
 Only Page's and Bonham's symbols were retained for subsequent tours.